 From the bridge, it’s a 2-minute walk to the rooftop of Fondaco Dei Tedeschi.
 This might be one of the best views in Venice.
 The rooftop is on top of a luxury shopping mall and is free to visit.

-There is however a limit of 70 people at the time, reservations can be made inside the mall or online.
-It is one of the best places to see the sunset but most-likely impossible to get a spot during high-season.
+There is, however, a limit of 40 people at the time.
+Reservations can be made inside the mall or online.
+It is one of the best places to see the sunset but most likely impossible to get a spot during the high season.

-The main Venice tourist spots can get extremely busy but you can get to a quiet area pretty easily.
-Get lost and stroll along the canals, cross bridges, locals enjoying their coffee moment and see the real beauty of this incredible city.
+The main Venice tourist spots can get extremely busy, but you can get to a quiet area pretty easily.
+Get lost and stroll along the canals, cross bridges, watch locals enjoy their coffee moment, and see the real beauty of this incredible city.
 Without a doubt one of the best things to do in Venice.